oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-source-db/prepare-source-db.md

    Most of the steps in this lab requires a connection to source database.

-   Please follow below steps to establish connection to source database using sqlplus.
+   Please follow below steps to establish connection to source database using SQLPLUS.

    Login to source database server using Public IP and ssh key.